How to Shave Your Head for the First Time

 Why Shave Your Head?

 The greatest luxury of a shaved head is that you don’t have to visit the barber, nor mess about with a hairdryer and styling products, so it saves time and money.

 And it goes without saying that it’s much more attractive than a comb over or a thinning crown.
-But it isn't only for men who are suffering from male pattern baldness; some look better without hair than with, so it's worth trying out even if you still has a full head.
+But it isn't only for men who are suffering from male pattern baldness; some look better without hair than with, so it's worth trying out even if you still have a full head.

 But before shaving, make sure your head is reasonably round with not too many dents and ridges, or it won’t look good.

 There are two things to consider when you shave your head for the first time: you don’t know how sensitive your scalp will be afterwards; and you don’t know what you’ll look like.

 Therefore, plan this somewhat drastic move for a quiet Friday evening, and make sure you don’t have to go anywhere until Monday morning.
 You’ll at least have some stubble back by then, which is less alarming than a completely bald head if it turns out to be a mistake.

 Even if you're certain you'll look good with a bald head, you should still do it in the evening before going to bed.
 Your freshly shaved scalp will need time to recover after its first shave.
 Exposing it to blazing sunshine or biting winds immediately is asking for trouble, and it might be too sensitive to wear a cap or beanie.